 Positioning spreader bar for balance of shell for transport

-Fastening straps to embeeded chains on shell
+Fastening straps to embedded chains on shell

-Fastening shackles to embeded chains on shell
+Fastening shackles to embedded chains on shell

 Picking up pool shell and turning vertical for transport